zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 $$ \tag{3} T(u,v) = \frac{\partial S}{\partial u}, \quad B(u,v) = \frac{\partial S}{\partial v}. $$

 These two vectors span the [tangent plane](http://web.mit.edu/hyperbook/Patrikalakis-Maekawa-Cho/node27.html), and are typically neither mutually orthogonal nor of unit length.
 It's important to remember that they depend on the surface parametrization.
-You may be used to calling them ["the tangent" and "the bitangent"](http://www.terathon.com/code/tangent.html), when, strictly speaking, the tangent plane contains infinitely many unique tangent vectors, and the term [bitangent](https://en.wikipedia.org/wiki/Bitangent) is only defined for curves.
+You may be used to calling them ["the tangent" and "the bitangent"](http://www.terathon.com/code/tangent.html), when, strictly speaking, the tangent plane contains infinitely many unique tangent vectors, and, to my knowledge, the term [bitangent](https://en.wikipedia.org/wiki/Bitangent) is only defined for curves.

 We can use these two tangent vectors to compute the geometric normal of the surface.
 To make the normal independent from the surface parametrization, it should be normalized: